Jan Logie

-Heather Janet Logie (born 26 October 1969) is a New Zealand politician and a member of the New Zealand House of Representatives.
+Heather Janet Logie (born 26 October 1969) is a New Zealand politician and a former member of the New Zealand House of Representatives.
 She is a member of the Green Party of Aotearoa New Zealand.

 Early life and career

 Logie was born in Invercargill in 1969.
 She graduated from the University of Otago with a BA in politics and served as Women's Coordinator for the New Zealand Union of Students' Associations from 1993 to 1996.
 She lived and worked in Japan as an Assistant Language Teacher on the JET Programme.
 She has previously worked for Women's Refuge, the Hutt Valley Youth Health Service, the New Zealand YWCA and the New Zealand Centre for Sustainable Cities.

 Logie described herself as a "lefty, feminist lesbian" in her maiden speech to Parliament.
-She lives in the Porirua suburb of Cannon's Creek.
+She lives in the Porirua suburb of Cannons Creek.